Skip To Content

 • Proof of current active licensure as a registered nurse in the state of Florida.

-• Personal interview required for eligible candidates
+• Personal interview may be required for eligible candidates

 • Completion of a criminal background check, proof of immunization, and ten-panel drug screen (if admitted)